5 Top Home Seller Fears in 2026 (and How to Overcome Them)

 Walt Reinhardt, a top Austin, Texas agent, agrees. “[With] so much uncertainty in the economy, a lot of people are frozen and afraid to make a move.”

 So what can you expect if you step into the market?
-Nearly half of participating agents (47%) predict that economic growth will remain slow in the coming year, but no recession is on the horizon.
+Nearly half of survey agents (47%) predict that economic growth will remain slow throughout 2026, but they do not foresee a recession on the horizon.
 Another 20% of top agents expect the economy will actually strengthen in 2026.

 How to overcome it